Mains Hook-up Cable Considerations and your Charger.

 There is a lot of this substandard cable being sold.

 If the cable is further poorly assembled with loose or poor connections, the impact this will have (apart from it breaching safety regulations) is that the voltage/current drop down a 25metre cable may be significant, meaning that the 230v/16amps power you take from the Site Bollard might be significantly less by the time it gets inside the Motorhome.
+In other words, the 'extra' imposed by a poor cable might mean that the 16amps being used in the Motorhome results in 18amps at the Site Bollard which then trips out.

 If the charger is a high power 30Amp output unit (about 4 amps in 240v terms) in full flow, subtract it's 4 amps from the 'real' 14amps available, to leave just enough power for the Fridge and the space heater, with nothing spare for the other 240v items.